mppmu/GERDADeepLearning.jl/README.md

 setname!(events, "myevents")
 ```

+Other properties that are commonly added to EventLibraries are `:preprocessing`, `waveform_type`.

 It is often useful to access only a part of all events contained in an EventLibrary.
 EventLibraries therefore support subsets through indexing as well as filtering events by a specific attribute.
 ```julia
 # get first 100 events